-1. A qualified environmental professional shall prepare a surface and subsurface contamination report, identifying any potential source of surface or subsurface contamination caused by past or current land uses.
+1. A qualified environmental professional shall prepare a surface and subsurface contamination report (SSCR), identifying any potential source of surface or subsurface contamination caused by past or current land uses.
 The report shall include evaluation of non-point source of hazardous materials, including agricultural chemical residues, as well as potential point sources, such as fuel storage tanks, septic systems, or chemical storage areas.
-The report shall be submitted to the Environmental Health Department at time of submittal of a tentative map (San Joaquin County Development Title, Section 9-502.070).
-The fee will be based on the current schedule at the time of payment.
+If the report indicates there is contamination, corrective action shall be taken, as recommended in the report and concurred with by Environmental Health prior to recordation of Parcel Map.
+San Joaquin County Development Title, Section 9-502.070(a)(c)).

-Note: Environmental Health Department (EHD) has received a surface subsurface contamination report service request (SR0086420) that has been approved.
+Note: Environmental Health Department (EHD) has reviewed a surface subsurface contamination report service request (SR0087108) and has determined it meets San Joaquin County Development Title, Section 9-502.070(a)(c)).